-For example, if you take a filter paper and put a dot with a marker pen in the centre of it and then add a drop of ethanol on the same point as the one you drew the dot on, you will separate the ink into its different colours and the result will look similar to this:
+For example, if you take a piece of filter paper and put a dot with a marker pen in the centre of it and then add a drop of solvent on the same point as the one you drew the dot on, you will separate the ink into its different colours and the result will look similar to this:

 DNA fingerprinting, which was invented by Professor Sir Alex Jeffreys in 1984 at the University of Leicester, is based on chromatography and is used to identify criminals by their DNA samples.
 Samples of blood or skin can also be compared by the police using chromatography.

 The sample liquids to be tested are dropped onto special paper.
 The bottom of the paper is dipped in water or another suitable solvent.
 The different-sized particles that make up the samples travel through the paper at different speeds, so they separate at different distances.

 The chromatogram below tested four inks in order to separate them into the colours that were mixed to make them up.
 The colours they separated into can be seen by looking at the coloured dots that appear directly above the names of the different inks.